 - Most entry-level positions will find it acceptable to list some soft skills like communication when you’re a student athlete without much traditional work experience.
 However, you should still try to mix in some hard skills like Microsoft Office or athletic training plans that make your abilities stand out.

-Aim to use your cover letter to explain how you’ll use your top skills in the position and relate to the organization’s mission.
+When making a cover letter, aim to explain how you’ll use your top skills in the position and relate to the organization’s mission.
 For instance, you could say you’re eager to join the organization’s team-focused workforce to provide an excellent customer experience.

 Reverse chronological formatting will work best.
 It lists your most recent experiences first, which will be your most relevant abilities in teamwork and leadership as you’ve grown as a student and athlete.